 1. Transfers Information Well

-The Waterfall is a highly methodical approach that clearly means that this method prioritizes a clear transfer of information at every step of the development process.
-When a custom software development company applies the Waterfall method to its process, at every new step either a new group of people will be involved or the documentation of the new changes will be noted down for the team to quickly catch up to it.
+The Waterfall is a highly methodical approach that prioritizes a clear transfer of information at every step of the development process.
+When a custom software development company applies the Waterfall method to its process, at every new step, either a new group of people will be involved or the new changes will be documented for the team to quickly catch up.

 2. Determines End-goal at Initial Stage

 One of the main characteristics of the Waterfall approach is committing to the end of the goal or the delivery of the project at the beginning.
-This means that the software development company gives a commitment to the client that they will provide a desired product at the very beginning.
-It makes the team aware of the goal at the initial stage, which makes them work with a clear idea about the end date.
+This means that the software development company commits to the client that they will provide a desired product at the very beginning.
+It makes the team aware of the goal at the initial stage, which makes them work with a clear understanding of the end date.

 3. Follows Clear Structure

-Unlike other methods, Waterfall focuses on defined and clear steps of the development process.
-And this makes its structure very simple.
-The steps Waterfall follows are – requirement gathering, design, implementation, testing, deployment, and maintenance.
+Unlike other methods, Waterfall focuses on defined and clear steps of the development process, which makes its structure very simple.
+The steps Waterfall follows are requirement gathering, design, implementation, testing, deployment, and maintenance.
 Completing each of these steps is essential before moving to the next one.
 Besides this, Waterfall doesn’t require project managers and software developers with specific certifications.

 4. Easy to Control and Manage

-As Waterfall divides the section, it becomes easier for the programmers to handle the entire software development process.
-Each step of the Waterfall software development process comes with its own accuracy and procedure.
-And each step gets completed and processed one by one without overlapping each other.
+As Waterfall divides the section, it becomes easier for the programmers to handle the entire software development process..
+Each step in the Waterfall software development process has its own procedure which is completed and processed without overlapping each other.
 This makes it easy to manage and control each step by simply following the hierarchy.

 5. High Visibility

-The Waterfall model provides an output at each phase which creates high visibility for the software experts.
-And later on in the development process, the project manager & client analyze it to check the project’s progress.
+The Waterfall model provides an output at each phase, which creates high visibility for the software experts.
+Later on in the development process, the project manager and client analyze it to check the project’s progress.

 2.2 Disadvantages of Waterfall